Our 3-Step Escape Plan

 How to Survive a House Fire is designed to shift the beliefs and actions of a specific audience mindset, the ‘Intenders’.
 From our Segmentation Model, we know that the Intenders acknowledge the seriousness of fire and they buy into being fire safe, yet our research shows that they are lagging behind in our smoke alarms and escape planning metrics:

-• While the incidence of at least one working smoke alarm in New Zealand homes is now over 90%, there is room to shift more households towards having a smoke alarm in every bedroom, hallway and living area.
-Here, the Intenders audience segment lags, with only one third (34%) claiming to have smoke alarms in every bedroom, hallway and living area vs the national average of 41%.
+• While the incidence of at least one working smoke alarm in Aotearoa New Zealand homes is now over 90%, there is room to shift more households towards having a smoke alarm in every bedroom, hallway and living area.
+Here, the Intenders audience segment lags, with only one third (35%) claiming to have smoke alarms in every bedroom, hallway and living area vs the national average of 42%.

-To ensure more New Zealand households have working smoke alarms installed in the right places and quality escape plans, we need the Intenders to act and to see that being prepared to protect their family in a house fire is easy and can’t stay on the ‘to-do’ list.
+To ensure more households in Aotearoa have working smoke alarms installed in the right places and quality escape plans, we need the Intenders to act and to see that being prepared to protect their family in a house fire is easy and can’t stay on the ‘to-do’ list.